ericgregory/control-demos/README.md

 ### Components

+- `blobby`: A blob storage ("blobby") fileserver backed by NATS, implemented as a Wasm component
+- `blobstore-nats`: A demonstration of blob storage operations that exposes the results via HTTP, implemented as a Wasm component
 - `hello-world`: "Hello world" Wasm component, built with Rust
 - `hono-swagger-ui`: Wasm component for documenting and testing RESTful APIs, built with TypeScript, Hono, and Swagger UI
 - `http-server`: Wasm component for an HTTP server with multiple endpoints, built with Go
+- `petstore-mcp`: An example of a TypeScript-based MCP server for the Swagger PetStore API, implemented as a Wasm component
 - `welcome-tour`: Wasm component introducing users to the core features of Cosmonic Control, built with TypeScript and Hono

 ### Demos